 From: Gary D. Mitchell (Gary@acucast.com)

 3D Systems introduced it yesterday at the open house.
 Under $10,000 calling it FLASH.
 3D Systems has setup a separate web site but I can't remember the address something flash.
-No parts were shown but was told SLA like.
-Did show the machine.
+No parts were shown just the machine.
 Looked compact about the size of a high-end paper printer.

 3D Systems has built a very impressive operation in Rock Hill.